Choijh03/English_Learning_Application_JAVA_V1/README.md

 Available Functionalities:

+- 3000 most common day to day English words offered:

--Translation by using papago API: Korean to English & English to Korean
+- Translation by using Naver papago API: Korean to English & English to Korean:

--
+- Text detection by using Camera (Firebase Machine Learning Model used):

+- Word Memorization Games: Quiz and Matching the words:

+- Cultural Situation: Recycling and Restaurant: